leyhline/gelbooru-analysis/README.md

 * Image recognition/ automatic labeling.
 * Generating networks for my very own AI generated Waifu.

-Step 3: Training and Profiling
+Step 4: Training and Profiling
 --------------
 Or: How to find a PC with Nvidia GPU which is fast enough for processing all this data.
+1. Download appropriate images.
+2. (Optional) Preprocessing of images.
+(Greyscale, Crop, Resizing)
+3. Feed them into the NN and wait.

+Idea: Use pool computers for training.
+Save images at some online storage and dynamically load them (in e.g. 100 MB batches) for training.

 Dependencies
 --------------